-A more detailed description of each of the credits set out below can be found by province beginning on page 24.
+A more detailed description of each of the credits set out below can be found by province beginning on page 34.

-Jurisdiction Tax credit FEDERAL 25% of QLE CAP Film or Video Production Tax Credit 25 percent of labour expenditures capped at 60 percent of production budget (approximately 15 percent of budget).
+Jurisdiction Tax credit FEDERAL 1 25% of QLE CAP Film or Video Production Tax Credit 25 percent of eligible labour expenditures2 capped at 60 percent of production budget (approximately 15 percent of budget).
 16% of QLE NO CAP Film or Video Production Services Tax Credit 16 percent of qualifying Canadian labour expenditures.
-ALBERTA N/A None, but see details on Alberta Media Fund on page 24, which provides funding through direct grants.
-BRITISH COLUME BIA 35% of QLE CAP Film Incentive British Columbia Basic: 35 percent of eligible British Columbia labour expenditures up to a maximum of 60 percent of total eligible production costs.
+ALBERTA 22% Or 30% of Eligible costs Film or Television Tax Credit 22 percent or 30 percent of qualifying Alberta production costs depending upon certain eligibility criteria.
+BRITISH COLUMBIA 35% of QLE CAP Film Incentive British Columbia Basic: 35 percent of eligible British Columbia labour expenditures up to a maximum of 60 percent of total eligible production costs.
 Regional: 12.5 percent of eligible British Columbia labour expenditures pro-rated by the number of days of principal photography outside the Vancouver area, divided by the total number of days of principal photography in British Columbia.
-Distant Location: An additional six percent of eligible British Columbia labour expenditures pro-rated by the number of days of principal photography in British Columbia labour expenditures pro-rated by the number of days of principal photography done in a distant location in British Columbia within a prescribed area, divided by the total number of days of principal photography in British Columbia.
+Distant Location: An additional six percent of eligible British Columbia labour expenditures pro-rated by the number of days of principal photography in British Columbia.
+Distant Location: An additional six percent of eligible British Columbia labour expenditures pro-rated by the number of days of principal photography done in a distant location in British Columbia within a prescribed area, divided by the total number of days of principal photography in British Columbia.
 Training: The lesser of 30 percent of trainee salaries or three percent of eligible British Columbia labour expenditures.
 Scriptwriting: 35 percent of screenwriting labour expenditures.
 Combined benefit of above four tax incentives is the amount of eligible labour capped at 60 percent of total production costs.
 Digital Animation or Visual Effects (DAVE) Incentive: 16 percent of eligible British Columbia labour costs directly attributable to eligible digital animation or visual effects activities or eligible post-production activities.

-&lt;sup>1 Please note that the amount of the actual federal tax credit will reduce the base number for the calculation of many provincial tax credits.
+Please note that the amount of the actual federal tax credit will reduce the base number for the calculation of many provincial tax credits.
 Please consult the applicable legislation to confirm.

-&lt;sup>2 "Labour expenditures" for the federal tax credit are defined as the labour expenditures incurred from the final script stage to postproduction directly attributable to the production, reasonable in the circumstances and included in the cost to the corporation.
+2 "Labour expenditures" for the federal tax credit are defined as the labour expenditures incurred from the final script stage to post-production directly attributable to the production, reasonable in the circumstances and included in the cost to the corporation.
 For the provincial tax credits, a similar definition is used, but such labour expenditures must be paid to residents of that province.
 Eligible expenditures can be incurred as early as two years before principal photography begins so that in-house development labour costs of a script are eligible.